 - Juice it up!
 Add fresh vegetable and fruit juices to your daily meal plan.
 Juicing squeezes out all the good nutrients from a bowl of veggies into one 8oz glass – super shots of vitamins so to speak!
 Note: juicing should not be mistaken for smoothies or blends.
 Smoothies blend all of the vegetables or fruits, including the less nutritious fiber, while juicing extracts a concentrated liquid packed with vitamins!
 Smoothies are great too as it contains the whole veggies and fruits plus the fiber which is a very important link to a healthy body as well.

 - It’s all about quantity and quality.
-Example: If we eat chocolate once a week it is probably good for our system (especially dark chocolate of better quality) since it contains flavanols, which are antioxidants and are said to reduce blood pressure and cell damage implicated in heart disease.
+Example: If we eat dark chocolate once a week it is probably good for our system since it contains flavanols, which are antioxidants and are said to reduce blood pressure and cell damage implicated in heart disease.
 But eating chocolate every day is not recommended due to its high sugar and fat content.

 - Eat frequently.
 Eating smaller portions every 3-4h during the day is better for our metabolism than eating 3 meals per day, at least for most of us.

 - Eat at the right time.
 Not eating anything for 12h at night is better for our digestive system, letting it rest as our body recovers from the day.
 Night time is when the body repairs cells, detoxifies and metabolizes (though people with diabetes and other metabolic health issues might be on a different schedule).
 In addition, not eating for 12h at night helps us keep a healthy weight and might lead to weight loss.
 Eating breakfast on the other hand is important for our bodies to get the energy needed for optimal functioning during the day.

 - Keep a Food Diary.
 Writing down what we eat every day and how the food made us feel can help us find food sensitivities.